 Our curatorial team is pleased to facilitate use of special collections materials for instructors to teach classes on-site at the Boston Athenæum.
 Unlike libraries and museums affiliated with colleges and universities, the Boston Athenæum does not have a dedicated staff of instructors, therefore classes must be taught by the organizing teacher or professor with guidance from the Athenæum’s curatorial and library staff.

 Adherence to the following guidelines will help ensure that academic groups have a successful experience at the Boston Athenæum:

-- Class visits must be scheduled at least 6 weeks in advance with the relevant curator or staff person.
-Every effort will be made to accommodate preferred time and date, however availability for classes is limited and time is scheduled at the discretion of the curatorial staff.
+- Class visits must be scheduled at least 6 weeks in advance.
+Every effort will be made to accommodate preferred time and date, but scheduling is subject to the availability of relevant staff members.

 - The class instructor should meet with the relevant Boston Athenæum staff person at least 4 weeks prior to the class to go over learning goals and select appropriate materials for the class.
 Instructors are encouraged to search the Boston Athenæum’s catalog prior to this meeting to identify material of interest.
 Reference librarians are happy to assist instructors with catalog searches.
 Every effort will be made to provide access to the desired materials.
 However fragile materials, materials being processed, or other restrictions may limit the availability of some materials.

 - Group size is limited to 10 students in the Prints and Photographs Room and to 15 students in the Arthur & Charlotte Vershbow Special Collections Reading Room.